Pamela Anderson to return to Vancouver Island for HGTV Canada reno show next year - BC Local News

 Cameras will follow the Canadian actor as she transforms her late grandmother’s abandoned legacy property into a home for herself and her family.

-The nearly three-hectare property sits on the shore of the town of Ladysmith, B.C.
+The nearly three-hectare property sits on the shore of the town of Ladysmith.

 Corus says Anderson bought the rustic property from her grandmother more than 25 years ago and promised to keep it in the family.